Khongchai/general/audio/PhaseVocoder/README.md

 Create two arrays, both of size 2048

-`previousFrame` holds the processed first 2048 samples from 0 - 2048.
+`previousFrame` holds the processed frequency data of the first 2048 samples from 0 - 2048.

 `newFrame` holds the unprocessed 2048 samples from 512 - 2560.